Looking for new footwear and sports wear during Chinese ... More

 The Chinese Zodiac consist of 12 animals each year in the Chinese Calender

-This year, Chinese new year 2017 is the year of The Rooster.
-Those born in the year of the rooster are observant, hardworking, resoursceful and courageous.
-It is the 10th zodiac sign in Chinese astrology.
+This year, Chinese new year 2018 is the year of The Dog.
+Those born in the year of the rooster are independent, sincere, loyal, and decisive.
+It is the 11th zodiac sign in Chinese astrology.

 The Chinese believe in cleaning the house before Chinese New year, sweeping away all the previous years' of bad luck and not cleaning on or after which indicate washing away the good luck of the new year.